geopm/geopm/service/docs/source/geopm_agent_cpu_activity.7.rst

   ``CPU_PHI``\ :
       The performance bias knob.
 The value must be between 0.0 and 1.0.
 If NAN is passed, it will use 0.5 by default.

-  ``SAMPLE_PERIOD``\ :
-      The rate at which the agent control loop operates.
-10ms by default.
-Less than 10ms is not recommended.

   ``CPU_UNCORE_FREQ_#``\ :
       The uncore frequency associated with the same numbered